MDash-NITAP/Nucleotide-Polymorphism/README.md

 # Installation of the Program

 ## Approach- 1: Download Zip
-   1. Go to the link https://github.com/MDash-NITAP/Nucleotide-Polymorphism
+   1. Go to the link https://github.com/MDash-NITAP/Nucleotide-Polymorphism or https://github.com/MDash-NITAP/Nucleotide-Polymorphism.git
    2. Select Download Zip option from the drop-down menu for Code<>
    3. Extract the Zip folder
    4. Run the **_Polymorphism_CtoT.py_** file.